OpenNebula/docs/source/integration/references/compile.rst

     oneadmin@frontend: $> ./install_gems sunstone cloud

-Python Dependencies
+Building Python Bindings from source
 ================================================================================

-In order to build the OpenNebula python components need to install the pip package manager.
+In order to build the OpenNebula python components it is required to install pip package manager and following pip packages:

 Build Dependencies: